arru/darktable-scripts/README.md

 The script works best on a reasonably large set of images taken, say, during a single trip, or within the same month.
 For a _small selection_, < 20 images or so, the autogroup algorithm may not give satisfactory results.
 For _very large sets_ (an entire year or more), results will not be optimal since one single grouping time will be found and applied to all images, while they may have been taken in differing circumstances.

 Take your time to tweak the short and long time settings, if images are not grouped in desired way, lower or increase the respective settings to cover the interval between the troublesome images.
 Also, as stated below, try to make each selection of images shot during similar circumstances.

+_Although these scripts has been written with fail safety in mind, the author of this software takes no responsibility for direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption).
+See license for complete disclaimer.
+Do your backups!_